ludescher/timber-starter-theme/README.md

 Finally, activate the Timber plugin!

 ### Timber-Cache
-Caching is now disabled by default
+**Caching** is now disabled by default
+>Note: you should enable caching in Production!
 ```php
 // functions.php